Semnox-Github/SmartfunRevamp/README.md

 You can also change the app description in that file.

 *DO NOT change app name*, because code compiling will fail.

+# 11. Other App colors

+All colors that are not defined in the json files are defined in the file `SmartFunRevamp/lib/colors/colors.dart`.
+The colors are used in serveral places of the app such as: buttons, text, backgrounds, gradients, etc. Changing colors in this file will affect the app globally, but the colors are not semantcally defined, so you will need to trial and test to understand which colors you are changing.

+# 12. Disable debug banner

+To disable the debug banner in the app, open the file `SmartFunRevamp/lib/main.dart` and change the value of the variable `debugShowCheckedModeBanner` to `false`

+# 13. Missing translations strings

+Every string that has not a corresponding translation in the configuration file `SmartFunRevamp/assets/localization/strings.json` or its API version, will be shown in the app as the key of the string.
+For example, if the app is configured to support english and spanish, and the string `hello` is not defined in the configuration file, the app will show `hello` in english and `hello` in spanish.

+In order to help with recopilating all non-translated strings, every time that a string is not found it's saved in the local storage.
+You can go to `SmartFunRevamp/lib/features/splash/provider/splash_screen_notifier.dart` and remove the comment in line 84 so the code `Logger().d(labels);` shows the list of every untranslated string.

+# 14. Deploy and upgrade the app

+The tool we recommend is [Microsfot App Center](https://appcenter.ms), a cloud-based service that helps developers build, test, distribute, and monitor their apps.
+It offers a wide range of features, including:

+- Continuous integration and continuous delivery (CI/CD): App Center can automatically build and test your app whenever you push changes to your Git repository.
+This helps you to release your app more frequently and with confidence.
+- App distribution: App Center makes it easy to distribute your app to testers and to the app stores.
+You can create distribution groups and assign different builds to different groups.
+You can also promote builds from one group to another, such as from beta testers to the app store.
+- App monitoring: App Center provides crash analytics and other insights into how your app is performing in the real world.
+This information can help you to identify and fix problems quickly.

+*Automatic deployment from Git branches:*

+App Center makes it super easy to connect Git branches with app versions for automatic deployment.
+To do this, you simply need to add a post-merge hook to your Git repository.
+This hook will automatically build and deploy your app to the selected distribution group whenever you push changes to a specific branch.

+*Alternatives to Microsoft App Center:*

+- Firebase App Distribution: Firebase App Distribution is a similar service to App Center that offers app distribution and monitoring features.
+However, it does not offer CI/CD features.
+- AWS Amplify: AWS Amplify is a mobile development platform that offers a variety of features, including CI/CD, app distribution, and app monitoring.
+However, it is more complex to use than App Center.
+- Bitrise: Bitrise is another cloud-based CI/CD platform that can be used to distribute apps.
+However, it is not as user-friendly as App Center.